 Heaths have fine, short, needle-like evergreen leaves that vary from deep green to silver, gold, or chartreuse.
 Tiny urn-shaped flowers sparkle like hoarfrost, in shades from white to pinks and rosy purples.
 Though most floriferous in winter and early spring (and highly welcome at that dreary time), a scheme for year-round color can be developed by combining with Callunas.

-Distinguished by large, two-toned blooms and a robust yet gracious form, ‘Pink Spangles’ paints the winter landscape with a truly dynamic floral display.
-Shell pink sepals and rosier pink petals that open from lime-colored buds ornament this superb ground cover’s medium green, spreading foliage.
+Distinguished by large two-toned blooms and a robust yet gracious form, ‘Pink Spangles’ paints the winter garden with a truly dynamic floral display.
+Winsome medium green foliage comprises the superb low spreading ground cover, while myriad lime-colored buds introduce pretty shell-pink sepals and rosier pink petals.

 Size: 9" – 12" high x 2' 0" wide.